 After the decline of Rus’, the division of the state and the formation of new states, these dialects started evolving into two very distinct languages — comparable to Spanish and Portuguese.
 By the mid 17th century, there were huge differences between Russian and Ukrainian: while Russian was being spoken around Moscow, Ukrainian territories were being torn between multiple countries (such as the Austro-Hungarian Empire and Rzeczpospolita, the ancestor of modern Poland).
 This really influenced the languages, with Ukrainian mixing in some Polish, Hungarian, Austrian and Romanian grammar and vocabulary.
 Russian, on the other hand, evolved steadily into the modern form we know now.

 Since the Soviet Union’s official language was Russian, it had become an official language of the Ukrainian SSR as well.
-Russian blossomed, but Ukrainian faced yet another instance of suppression: Up until the 1930s the Communist Party of the Soviet Union had supported Ukrainization, only to reverse these policies abruptly.
-Schools were switched to Russian, Ukrainian newspapers and publications canceled.
+Russian blossomed, but Ukrainian faced yet another instance of suppression.
+Up until the 1930s, the Communist Party of the Soviet Union had supported Ukrainization, only to reverse these policies abruptly.
+Schools were switched to Russian, and Ukrainian newspapers and publications canceled.
 A large group of Ukrainian intelligentsia were arrested and executed (this group is often referred to as the “Executed Renaissance”).
-The policies had softened, however, by the 80s, and were completely reversed when Ukraine became an independent country in 1991.
+The policies had softened by the ’80s, however, and were completely reversed when Ukraine became an independent country in 1991.

-Both of the alphabets consist of 33 letters; Russian has the letters Ёё, ъ, ы and Ээ, which are not used in Ukrainian.
+Both of the alphabets consist of 33 letters.
+Russian has the letters Ёё, ъ, ы and Ээ, which are not used in Ukrainian.
 Instead, Ukrainian has Ґґ, Єє, Іі and Її.
 The pronunciation of words and letters varies as well: И in Russian is pronounced like [ee] in the words “seed” or “meet”.
 In Ukrainian, “И” is pronounced like a short [i], as in “kill” or “live.”

 Months in Russian have a lot in common with other European languages: Январь/Yanvar’ — January, Февраль/Fevral’ — February, while Ukrainian saved the Slavic names: Січень/Sichen’ (meaning “the one that cuts”) — January, Лютий/Lyutyi (meaning “the harsh one”) — February.

 The grammar in both languages is similar, but, predictably, there are a few differences: While Ukrainian includes the past continuous tense, there are only three tenses in Russian (past, present and future).
 In Ukrainian, one might say “I am waiting for you” — Я чекаю на тебе; however, there is no need for a conjunction in Russian: Я жду тебя.
-Ukrainian also uses forms of “to be”: бути and while Russian has the word itself — быть — it is completely omitted in the present tense.
+Ukrainian also uses forms of “to be”: бути, and while Russian has the word itself — быть — it is completely omitted in the present tense.